julianlam/feps/fep/c7d3/fep-c7d3.md

 ### Emdedded objects

-If the object is embedded within another object, it MAY be considered authentic if its owner has the same origin as the owner of the containing object.
 If the embedded and the containing objects have owners with different origins, the authenticity of the embedded object MUST be verified independently either by fetching it from the server of origin, or by verifying its [FEP-8b32] integrity proof.

 ### Anonymous objects